Alma (Nicki Nicole album): Singles

 On March 9, 2023, Nicki Nicole published the song "No Voy a Llorar :')" as the first preview of her album.
 The lyric portrays great spite and pain of a love that will not be possible.
 The track, according to fans and specialized media, is inspired by the artist's breakup with her ex-partner, the Argentine rapper and singer Trueno.

 The second single titled "¿Qué Le Pasa Conmigo?" was released on April 19, 2023, in collaboration with Spanish singer Rels B. The song is characterized by the sounds of dembow and the lyrics talk about a strained relationship due to a third party in discord.
 It was presented for the first time live during a musical event at the Foro Sol in Mexico before more than sixty-five thousand people.

-His next single was the song "Dispara ***" in collaboration with Milo J, which was published on May 17, 2023, one day before the official release of the album.
+Nicole's next single was the song "Dispara ***" in collaboration with Milo J, which was published on May 17, 2023, one day before the official release of the album.
 The lyrics describe the challenges that the music industry presents and the determination one must have to get ahead.
 The track is a hip hop that is composed on a boom bap basis.

 On May 25, 2023, a week after the album's release, the fourth single "8 AM" was released with Puerto Rican singer Young Miko.
-It is a Latin trap track and lyrically is about the anticipation of a secret meeting early in the morning.